-Part of the APS computer room, where servers for
+Part of the APS computer room, where servers for the electron storage ring and x-ray beamlines are

 Other Argonne User Facilities

 The Advanced Protein Characterization Facility (APCF) houses state-of-the-art labs for the production and characterization of proteins, protein complexes, and crystals, making it a unique resource for the MX user community.
 The facility provides know-how for high-throughput production, purification, characterization, and crystallization of proteins using highly parallel automated methods, efficiently integrating the production of recombinant proteins and their complexes from the genome sequence with accelerated determination of their three-dimensional biomolecule structures at the APS that can be further characterized using biophysical techniques available at the APS.
 The APCF is linked to the modern computing needed to support Argonne's emerging activities in systems and synthetic biology making the APCF a focal point for intellectual interactions, scientific exchange, and technological advances.